-The “Missing” Skier – Yet Another Case Of Mystery Teleportation?First Published: February 26, 2018 Last updated: July 28th, 2018 Estimated Reading Time: 6 minutes
+The “Missing” Skier – Yet Another Case Of Mystery Teleportation?First Published: February 26, 2018 Last updated: February 8th, 2019 Estimated Reading Time: 6 minutes Posted in: Editorials

 In a case that is still unfolding and is likely to do so quietly for some time yet, the mysterious disappearance of a Toronto firefighter on a skiing trip set social media newsfeeds alight in February 2018.
 When he emerged six days later over 2,500 miles away on the other side of America, many in UFO circles took an instant interest in the case.
 It does appear to have all the hints and signs of alien abduction.
 There are, however, other suggestions.

 While the finer details of the incident are still a mystery, the encounter has similarities to other bizarre instances of people seemingly “teleporting” to some random destination miles away from their original location.

 Before we look at the details and timeline of those and this most recent bizarre case, check out the video below.
 It looks at some of the best cases of teleportation captured on camera.

 From Lake Placid, New York To Sacramento, California